bencheee/BlackJack/README.md

 <a name="design"></a>
 ## 4. DESIGN

 Design is very simplistic using only one photo as main background and all other elements are on top with added opacity so the background can be visible all the time.
-Background image is showing game of BlackJack in action which suits the theme of the site.
+Background image shows a game of BlackJack in action which suits the theme of the site.

 Color scheme consists of two main colors.
 Light green for main playing area where cards are displayed, and deep blue for controls area where most of the playing buttons are placed.
-Throught the game pop up screens (modals) are displayed.
-They are made in grey color with added opacity.
+Throught the game pop up messages are displayed to explain current status of the game to the user and sometimes to decide on the next step.
+They are made in white color with black text.
 Font which is used throughout the site is 'Oswald' with 'Sans Serif' as the fallback font in case for any reason main font is not loaded.

 <a name="layout"></a>
 ### 4.1 Layout and Functionality